Achyuth072/Vivaldi-CSS/README.md

 # Vivaldi-CSS
 A WIP mod collection for Vivaldi by a wannabe coder!

+### Installation
+1. Open Vivaldi browser settings
+2. Navigate to Appearance > Custom UI Modifictions
+3. Select a folder as your CSS mod folder and create/move CollapsingVerticalTabs.css to that folder
+4. Restart Vivaldi

 ## Collapsing Vertical Tabs for Vivaldi
 A CSS mod that allows you to have a auto collapsing vertical tabs in Vivaldi.